Over 150 Rohingya refugees reach ashore in Indonesia

 BANDA ACEH, Indonesia (AP) — More than 100 weak and hungry Rohingya Muslim refugees were among the latest group to reach ashore in Indonesia on Sunday after a long and dangerous journey aboard a wooden boat.

 The group of 184 people, including a pregnant woman and children, landed at the Kuala Gigieng beach in Indonesia’s northernmost province of Aceh, which has already received more than 500 Rohingya last year.
-The refugees say they’re seeking better opportunities than being stuck in overcrowded camps in Bangladesh, where they fled military persecution across the border in Myanmar.
+The refugees say they’re seeking a better life than in overcrowded camps in Bangladesh, where they fled military persecution across the border in Myanmar.

-“In general, their condition is good, but there is a pregnant woman and four of them are sick,” said Fahmi Irwan Ramli, Banda Aceh city police chief.
-“We are working with doctors so they can come here for more health checks.”
+“In Bangladesh, there are no opportunities for Rohingya refugees.
+So we come here to Indonesia,” said Faisal, one of the refugees who uses only one name.

+Fahmi Irwan Ramli, Banda Aceh city police chief, said the refugees appeared generally in good condition, but there was a pregnant woman and four were sick and being treated by doctors.

 Fishermen on Saturday reported seeing three boats suspected to be carrying refugees, but only one landed on Sunday.
 The United Nations reported that 26 refugees died last month of dehydration and exhaustion after weeks at sea.